How Much Does It Really Cost to Build and Run a Cruise Ship? And How Do They Make Money?

 A line of workers in matching gray uniforms and orange safety vests use long-handled rollers to paint or clean the white hull of a large cruise ship docked at a port.
 A white bucket with a blue and red logo sits nearby on the ground.

 Maintaining a cruise ship is no small task, and it doesn’t come cheap.
-On average, cruise lines spend around 7% of their revenue on maintenance, which works out to roughly $19 million per ship per year.

-That figure varies depending on the age and condition of the ship.
+Of course, that figure varies depending on the age and condition of the ship.
 Minor issues are dealt with on the go, but every few years (usually every three to five years) ships undergo major refurbishments to keep everything looking fresh and functioning smoothly.

 After all, cruise lines don’t want guests noticing the wear and tear.
 Cleanliness, repair work, and regular updates are key to delivering that polished, five-star experience.